Heart failure (or heart failure) is a serious disease that after 65 years of age is the leading cause of hospitalization (Video).

 - relaxation and emotional support

-Many of the factors that increase the risk of developing heart failure can be controlled by taking suitable medications and improving your lifestyle.
+Many of the factors that increase the risk of developing heart failure can be kept under control by taking suitable medications and improving your lifestyle.

 Reduce blood pressure